 These animals are not native to the Smoky Mountains, but they somehow arrived and have flourished.
 These hairy pigs have huge heads, short legs and can be dark grey, black or brown.
 They typically weigh between 110 and 200 pounds, but this varies greatly.
 Both males and females have tusks, although male tusks are much larger.
 They are not typically dangerous, though they will defend their children violently.
 Males and females will charge, and females will bite if compromised.

 Though smaller and less aggressive than Grizzlies, Black Bears can prove dangerous.
 About 600 roam the park, and they can grow up to 300 pounds.
 While they are usually hidden away, sleeping, for the entire winter, their time in the spring, summer and fall is consumed with finding food.
 They will eat anything, including human food.
 Human food drastically shortens their life span and removes their fear of people, often making them dangerous.
 Feeding bears is illegal, as well.

-This is a poisonous snake, though their poison is not lethal.
+This is a venomous snake, though their venom is not lethal.
 They can be up to 36 inches in length and have a stocky body.
 They are typically copper, orange or pinkish in color with chestnut colored bands crossing the body.
 They are shy and difficult to find, but they have bitten more people than any other venomous snake in the U.S. They will only strike if very threatened and are most common below 3,000 feet.

 This is a fairly large venomous snake that lives mostly above 3,000 feet.
 They can be up to 4.5 feet long and fairly thick, with black or brown cross bands on a lighter background of yellow, brown or gray.
 Some can appear all black.
 It has a triangular head with small scales on the crown.
 This snake’s poison is not lethal either.